matter-labs/zksync-web-era-docs/docs/api/java/accounts-l1-l2.md

 ### `deposit`

-Send deposit transaction to ZkSync contract.
-For ERC20 token must be approved before. @see EthereumProvider.approveDepodits
+Send deposit transaction to ZkSync Era contract.
+For ERC20 token must be approved before. @see EthereumProvider.approveDeposits

 | Name         | Description                                         |
 |--------------|-----------------------------------------------------|